adscorp100/mdhomecarebuild/src/content/blog/home-care-packages-australia-complete-guide.md

 - Mobility equipment (walking frames, wheelchairs)
 - Assistive technology
 - Home safety assessments

+### Self-Managed vs. Provider-Managed Care
+Another key decision is whether to self-manage your package or have it fully managed by a provider.
+Self-managing can offer more flexibility and control over your funds.
+For more details, explore our guide on [self-managed home care packages in Australia](/blog/self-managed-home-care-packages-australia).

 ## Choosing the Right Home Care Provider